-U.S. missile submarine visits South Korea.
+U.S. missile submarine visited South Korea back in July.
 China fears these submarines for a reason – as one incident shows from 2010.

 Navy Missile Submarines Make Both China and North Korea Nervous

-The USS Kentucky (SSBN-737) arrived in South Korea this week, marking the first visit by an American submarine in nearly four decades.
+The USS Kentucky (SSBN-737) arrived in South Korea back in July, marking the first visit by an American submarine in nearly four decades.